Helping system actors work together

 Outcomes are produced by systems – networks of interconnected actors.
-In order to produce positive outcomes, we need to create healthy systems in which people and organisations are able to coordinate and collaborate effectively.
+In order to produce positive outcomes, we need to create healthy systems in which people and organisations are able to coordinate, collaborate, and compete effectively and non-destructively.

 Since all the actors in a system are playing their part, it is important that someone take responsibility for ensuring the health of the system by helping to create the conditions in which others can work effectively - this activity is called ‘System Stewardship.’